operantnetworks/ndn-ind/android-native/INSTALL-android.md

 Create a new Android project with the following configuration:

-* In the New Project wizard, name the project (e.g. "ndn-cpp-native").
+* In the New Project wizard, name the project (e.g. "ndn-ind-native").
 Be sure to check "Include C++ support".
 * Select a minimum SDK.
 This has been tested with "API 21: Android 5.0 (Lollipop)".
 * Select the Basic Activity template.
 * In the Customize C++ Support screen, for the C++ Standard, select "C++11".
 Check "Exceptions Support"